Chattanooga, Tennessee: Health care

 Chattanooga has three hospital systems: Erlanger Health System, Parkridge Hospital System, and CHI Memorial Hospital System.

 Founded in 1889, Erlanger is the seventh largest public healthcare system in the United States with more than half a million patient visits a year.
 Erlanger Hospital is a non-profit academic teaching center affiliated with the University of Tennessee's College of Medicine.
 Erlanger is also the area's primary trauma center, a Level-One Trauma Center for adults, and the only provider of tertiary care for the residents of southeastern Tennessee, north Georgia, northeastern Alabama, and western North Carolina.
 In 2008, Erlanger was named one of the nation's "100 Top teaching hospitals for cardiovascular care" by Thomson Reuters.
 Erlanger has been operated by the Chattanooga-Hamilton County Hospital Authority since 1976.

 Parkridge Hospital is located east of downtown in the Glenwood district and is run by Tri-Star Healthcare.
 Tri-Star also operates Parkridge East Medical Center in nearby East Ridge.

 Memorial Hospital, which is operated by Denver-based Catholic Health Initiatives, is located downtown.
 In 2004, Memorial was named one of the "100 Top Teaching Hospitals" by Thomson Reuters.

 Transportation

-Considered to be the gateway to the Deep South, along with the Midwest and the Northeast for motorists from states such as Alabama, Florida, and Georgia, Chattanooga's extensive transportation infrastructure has evolved into an intricate system of interstates, streets, tunnels, railroad lines, bridges, and a commercial airport.
-While only a midsize city, Chattanooga is ranked as having some of the worst traffic congestion of cities its size, due primarily to unusually high volumes of truck traffic.
+Considered to be the gateway to the Deep South, along with the Midwest and the Northeast for motorists from states such as Alabama, Florida, and Georgia, Chattanooga is ranked as having some of the worst traffic congestion of cities its size, due primarily to unusually high volumes of truck traffic combined with the area's geography.
 A 2015 study by Cambridge Systematics found that 80% of trucks that pass through Chattanooga are destined for a different location, the highest share of any metropolitan area in the country.